mrdayv/keyboard-test-app/README.md

-An app I created to test if my keyboard is fully functional.
+A keyboard app with visual feedback to test and validate key input functionality

 Try it here -> https://keyboard-test.davidvvasilev.workers.dev/